Promotion

 Who should proofread my work?

 This is a very good question.
 But if you’re expecting one single answer you may not be approaching it in the right way.
-As many people as possible should proofread your dissertation.
+As many people as possible should proofread your dissertation and make sure everything is correct.
 Obviously this should start with you: there’s no point delivering your dissertation to a third-party to read unless you’ve been through your own work diligently, spotted typos and sentences that obviously don’t make sense, and evaluated your arguments as dispassionately as possible.
 It will be difficult for you to be objective, but leaving your work alone completely for a couple of days will enable you to come at it fresh.

 Get a professional proofread!